 “My sister funded my first three years in motorsport and I’ll never hide that,”

-An established personality in motorsport now, featuring on Top Gear, ITV4 and Gogglebox (alongside his sister) O’Neill is clear that he would not be in the position he’s in without that financial backing.
+An established personality in motorsport now, featuring on Top Gear, ITV4 and Gogglebox (alongside his sister) O’Neill is clear that he would not be in the position he’s in without her.

-His viewpoint on both sides of the coin, being an ordinary kid with a dream to now cultivating a career in the sport has given him that appreciation for the difficulty of earning a career.
+His unique viewpoint has given him that appreciation for the difficulty of earning a career.

 “It was expensive then, it’s even more expensive now.”

 Nowhere reflects this shift like Formula One.
-O’Neill was inspired by a rock-and-roll era of Formula One.
+O’Neill was inspired by a rock-and-roll era.
 Names like Alain Prost, Nigel Mansell and Ayrton Senna dominated the grid.
-Other British drivers like Martin Brundle, Jonny Herbert and Derek Warwick were also finding success.
+Other British drivers like Martin Brundle and Jonny Herbert also found success.
 It all seemed achievable.

-In those days, a moderate backing might get you noticed, and talent was the sellable asset.
+In those days, a moderate backing might get you noticed, and talent was fungible.

-Speaking to grassroots coach and former driver Tim Arnold, who first started racing in 1980, those opportunities are few and far between now.
+Speaking to driver Tim Arnold, who started racing in 1980, those opportunities are few and far between now.

 “You need £25,000 minimum to get on the British Touring grid” he reflects.

-“That’s just not realistic whilst managing a full time job.”
+“That’s just not realistic whilst managing a career.”

-Add those thousands to the cost of getting the car to the venue, the various safety accoutrements and sometime paying for the seat itself, it all adds up.
+Add entry to the cost of travel, various safety accoutrements and sometimes paying for the seat itself, racing is no longer realistic.

-Arnold has taken up coaching to supplement his racing income and to offer the cheapest possible route into the sport, but, in his own words “results are secondary.”
+Arnold is now coaching to supplement his income and to offer a cheap route into the sport, but, in his own words, “results are secondary.”

-Looking across the teams of today, only Lewis Hamilton can truly claim to have been plucked from the herd through hard work, graft and talent.
+Looking across the teams of today, only Lewis Hamilton can truly claim to have been plucked from the herd through hard work.

-Lance Stroll is the son of billionaire Lawrence, who bought the Aston Martin F1 team (then Force India) so that his son could have a drive.
+Lance Stroll is the son of billionaire Lawrence, who bought the Aston Martin F1 team (then Force India) so that his son could drive.

 Max Verstappen, son of former F1 driver Jos utilised his father’s exposure and natural talent to earn a lucrative Red Bull contract.

-Inflation is natural for such a resource intense sport, and O’Neill reflects on an answer he gave to Top Gear magazine in 2001 when quizzed on this very issue.
+Inflation is natural for such a resource-intense sport, and O’Neill reflects on an answer he gave to Top Gear magazine in 2001 when quizzed on the issue.

 “Do you really think Michael Schumacher’s parents ran a hotdog stand?”

-In reality, Schumacher’s parents worked at the karting track where their son would later showcase his talents, and they invested everything into their son’s career, but his father Rolf’s connection to the track gave a young Michael unprecedented access to prodigious sponsors.
+Schumacher’s parents actually worked at the karting track where their son would showcase his talents, but his father Rolf’s connection to the track gave a young Michael privileged sponsorship access.

 Once again, luck is the name of the game.

-“These guys are still unbelievably talented, but the level of money you now need to make it toes the line between luck and money.”
+“These guys are unbelievably talented, but the level of money you now need to make it skews the intake.”

-£3.3 million was the yearly figure produced by former Ferrari race engineer Rob Smedley, and that’s just for aspirational young boys, female drivers may need further investment.
+£33 million was the yearly figure produced by former Ferrari race engineer Rob Smedley.

 Smedley’s point has been proven.

-He drove young prodigy Abby Eaton around the country with the figure emblazoned on the side of her car.
-Since then, Eaton has been left without a drive as she was £300,000 short of what she needed to continue.
+He drove young prodigy Abby Eaton around the country with the figure emblazoned on her car.
+Since then, Eaton has been left without a drive as she could not produce £300,000.

-Formula One began as the first proper ‘regulated racing,’ with talented drivers offered a leg up by teams to compete.
-Like all sports aspire to be, a pursuit of excellence.
+Formula One began as the first ‘regulated racing,’ with talented drivers offered a leg up by teams.

-For O’Neill, the onus is not on drivers or teams to produce this ludicrous amount of money, this has to be driven by governing bodies and government departments.
+For O’Neill, the onus is not on drivers to produce this money.

 73% of the Formula One teams are based in the UK, and five of the 22 drivers were born here, so it is clear where O’Neill believes the responsibility lies.